 How do AI interviewing platforms improve candidate experience?

-Faster responses, flexible interview timing, and clearer expectations reduce uncertainty and drop-off for candidates.
+Faster replies, flexible interview timing, and clearer expectations reduce uncertainty and drop-off for candidates.

-What should teams prioritize when choosing an AI interviewing tool?
+What should teams focus on when choosing an AI interviewing tool?

-Teams should prioritize fit with hiring volume, role complexity, ATS integration, and how interview insights connect to downstream hiring decisions.
+Teams should focus on hiring volume, role complexity, ATS integration, and how interview insights feed downstream hiring decisions.